PySide6.QtHttpServer.QHttpServerRouterRule

 bool

-Determines whether a given request matches this rule.
+Determines whether the provided request meets the conditions of this rule.